Swiss-ai-Weeks/VoiceTrust/README.md

 Immediately following the conclusion of the hackathon event, you are obligated to permanently and securely delete all copies of the data, including any derived or processed data, from all your devices, storage media, and systems.

 ### Source of Data
-The data of this respository has been provided by [the State Secretariat for Migration](https://www.sem.admin.ch/sem/en/home.html) submitting the challenge
+The data of this respository has been provided by [the State Secretariat for Migration](https://www.sem.admin.ch/sem/en/home.html) submitting the challenge.

 ## Why Hack?
 Accurate asylum interview transcriptions are critical for the SEM to make fair, evidence-based decisions that uphold Switzerland's commitment to providing protection to those who truly need it while maintaining public trust in the asylum system.
 Enhanced transcription technology enables faster, more reliable case processing, reducing administrative burden and costs for Swiss taxpayers while ensuring consistent quality even during crisis periods when application volumes surge.
 Most importantly, precise documentation of refugee testimonies protects vulnerable individuals by ensuring their stories are captured faithfully, giving them the best chance for a fair assessment of their protection needs.